 VIII.
-INSTRUCTIONAL MEDIA CENTER (LIBRARY)
+STUDY CENTER (LIBRARY)

 Andrews Academy has a strong academic orientation as well as excellent fine arts and practical arts programs.
 These programs require strong educational media resources.
-To meet these requirements, a complete Instructional Media Center (IMC) is provided.

-The IMC supports the entire curriculum, providing materials to supplement the basic textbooks.
-The location of the IMC, in the midst of the English, social studies, and religion classrooms, convenient to the other curricular areas, demonstrates its significance as the focal-point for learning.
+The location of the Study Center, in the midst of the English, social studies, and religion classrooms, convenient to the other curricular areas, demonstrates its significance as the focal-point for learning.
 An atmosphere both functional and inviting is provided.

-The checking out of materials, as much and as often as possible, is encouraged.
-The IMC is designed for activities such as individual and group research, individual and group study, academic and recreational reading, and career exploration.
+The Study Center is designed for activities such as individual and group research, individual and group study, academic and recreational reading, and career exploration.
 The physical provisions have been made to facilitate these activities.

-The guidelines by which the IMC operates are the following:
+The guidelines by which the Study Center operates are the following: